 founder & board co-chair

-Sarah Evans is the founder and CEO of Well Aware, an Austin-based nonprofit that funds and implements clean water systems for impoverished communities in Africa.
+Sarah Evans is the founder and board co-chair of Well Aware, an Austin-based nonprofit that funds and implements clean water systems for impoverished communities in Africa.
 Well Aware is known for its sustainability model in building lasting water systems with high impact.

 Evans has worked to change the way water projects are executed and managed in east Africa.
 She has built a team of staff and volunteers who implement projects that are realistic and lasting through strategic partnerships, true community involvement and empowerment, hygiene and sanitation education, and impact measurement.
 Evans’ model positions Well Aware and Well Beyond partner communities to thrive, and every dollar invested is at least quadrupled in productivity.

-Evans is also a member of the Truman National Security Project, Austin Network for International Impact Professionals, Forbes Nonprofit Council, Social Capital Management, the Capital Good Project, the Rural Water Supply Network, and is a mentor for the Washington Mandela Fellowship Program.
+Evans is also a member of Forbes Nonprofit Council, the Truman National Security Project, Austin Network for International Impact Professionals, Social Capital Management, the Capital Good Project, the Rural Water Supply Network, and is a mentor for the Washington Mandela Fellowship Program.
 She was honored as Toyota’s 2017 Mother of Invention and chosen to take part in the highly selective Entrepreneurs Organization Program.
-She is also a 2017 Texas Women’s Chamber of Commerce Blazing Star Award recipient, finalist for Austin Young Chamber 2018 ChangeMaker Award, has twice been a finalist in the Austin Under 40 Awards, was chosen as a 2016 Austin Business Journal Profiles in Power Finalist, and has been featured in The New York Times, Forbes, People.com, MariaShriver.com, USA Today, and The Chronicle of Philanthropy.
+She is also an eTown achievement award recipient, 2017 Texas Women’s Chamber of Commerce Blazing Star Award recipient, finalist for Austin Young Chamber 2018 ChangeMaker Award, has twice been a finalist in the Austin Under 40 Awards, was chosen as a 2016 Austin Business Journal Profiles in Power Finalist, and has been featured in The New York Times, Forbes, People.com, Parent Magazine, MariaShriver.com, USA Today, and The Chronicle of Philanthropy.
 She is a contributing author for Forbes, MariaShriver.com, Wandering Educator, The Austin Business Journal and Stilettos on the Glass Ceiling.

-Under her leadership, Well Aware has impacted more than 200,000 people, and the organization’s reputation for project success (100%) and cost effectiveness (averaging $10 per person for decades) has prompted numerous collaborations with other NGO’s worldwide to guide their water infrastructure projects through Well Aware.
+Under her leadership, Well Aware has impacted more than a quarter of a million people, and the organization’s reputation for project success (100%) and cost effectiveness (averaging $10 per person for decades) has prompted numerous collaborations with other NGO’s worldwide to guide their water infrastructure projects.

 Evans spent the first years of her life in rural Australia before moving to a small town in east Texas.
 Her awareness of—and compassion for—the diverse world around her began to take shape at an early age.